m0-foundation/ttg-frontend/README.md

 This will start:

-- Redis
 - a test blockchain on port 8545
-- an rpc-proxy on port 3001
+- an rpc-proxy on port 3005
 - the app on port 3000 with live reloading when files change

 ## Setup without docker-compose